WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ### Part [2/2] Installing the WSF Portal App
 1. Go down to [Downloads](#downloads) and click on the link, then WSF Portal and then select any of the links, keep in mind if none of them install you need to follow this [guide](#revoked)
 3. Click on install once the popup comes up
-4. Open settings and go to General > VPN & Device Management > (should show the WSF Portal app under the link you picked back in Step 1.)
+4. Open settings and go to General > VPN & Device Management > (should show the WSF Portal app under the certificate you picked back in Step 1)
 5. Click on Trust at the top then click on allow, after this your device might need to be restarted
 6. If your device was restarted, swipe up and click on install profile
 7. WSF Portal should now be on your home screen, fully functional